silviafeiwang/silviafeiwang.github.io/index.md

 ---
 Welcome<i class="em em-wave" aria-role="presentation" aria-label="WAVING HAND SIGN"></i>!
-I am doing my Ph.D. at [The Edward S. Rogers Sr. Department of Electrical & Computer Engineering (ECE), University of Toronto][ece], Canada, under the supervision of [Prof. Baochun Li][bcl].
+I am a second-year Ph.D. student at [The Department of Electrical & Computer Engineering (ECE), University of Toronto][ece], Canada, under the supervision of [Prof. Baochun Li][bcl].
 Prior to this, I spent four wonderful years at [Hongyi Honor College][hy], [Wuhan University][whu], China, and got my B.E. degree with honours there.
 I worked with [Prof. Yanjiao Chen][yjc] for my undergraduate research.

 My research interests lie at the intersections of **networking and communication** and machine learning, especially **deep reinforcement learning (DRL)** and **federated learning (FL)**.